dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 ### NSX-T

 In NSX-T,  <b>NSX Kube Proxy container</b> replaces the Kube Proxy' s function in a generic K8S cluster.
 Just like Kube Proxy, NSX Kube Proxy container (which runs in NSX Node Agent Pod) watches K8S API for those K8S service objects of type ClusterIP, <b>however</b> it then translates those to <b>openflow rules on Open vSwitch (OVS) on the K8S Node.</b> Open vSwitch' s "conntrack" feature is leveraged for this functionality.
-More info about OVS Conntrack is [here](http://docs.openvswitch.org/en/latest/tutorials/ovs-conntrack/).
-OVS uses round robin load balancing.
+More info about OVS Conntrack is [here](http://docs.openvswitch.org/en/latest/tutorials/ovs-conntrack/). <b>OVS uses round robin load balancing.</b>

 Below diagram, which has been used in previous parts of this series may remind the overall architecture again.